1Mill/notes/conferences/software-crafters-unconference-2022.md

   * How do you communicate the impact of technical debt on flow?
     * Create working agreements: every 2 feature tickets is 1 technical debt ticket
     * As you cook dinner you are making a mess, if you clean as you go it doesn't look messey.
 If you don't clean, eventually you are forced to clean and stop all cooking.
-    * A fear of stakeholders is that a focus on refactoring with stop outputtings.
+    * A fear of stakeholders is that a focus on refactoring will stop outputtings.
-      * Some organizations see that a focus on technical excellence (ruthless refactoring) allows organizations to move and deliver faster (e.g. Fred George).
+      * -> Fred George: Some organizations see that a focus on technical excellence (ruthless refactoring) allows organizations to move and deliver faster.
-    * Bugs take away from outputting but impact is rarely measured.
+    * Bugs take away from outputting / inhibit flow but that impact is rarely measured.
   * Need regression level testing so that corner cutting doesn't break existing features
   * "Microservices are like agile: it doesn't solve problems but reveals them more quickly." - Dave Adsit
   * How do you change the initera of the past?